AlibabaCloudDocs/ros/intl.en-US/Resource Types/ResourceManager/ALIYUN::ResourceManager::ResourceGroup.md

 -   AccountId: the ID of the Alibaba Cloud account to which the resource group belongs.
 -   DisplayName: the display name of the resource group.
 -   Id: the ID of the resource group.
--   CreateDate: the time when the resource group was created.
 -   Name: the UID of the resource group.

 ## Examples